CGurity/SDA/en/02-Policies and directives/0202-Data-protection-policies.md

 * **Sensitivity data levels:** It is a scale by which is established how much a piece of information is considered delicate and needs to be protected.
 There are many proposed scales and their application depends on the organization's needs.
 * **Principle of the minimum privilege**: Proposes that data should be accessible only to those people who need to use it within their usual processes, reducing the attack surface and consequently the risks associated with minimizing the exposure of information.
 This principle is related to the *principle of need to know*.
 * **Responsible for the information:** Are those people with direct competencies in the manipulation of information.
 In some frames of reference they are divided depending on who creates the information, who manipulates it, who custody it, who destroys it and who is responsible for its commitment among other schemes.
 In this manual we try to abstract these differentials to the maximum, thinking of small work groups and the simplification of security policies, however, if the organization believes it is convenient to make this type of differentiation, it is also recommended to adopt the policies described to this need.
-* **Disposition of information:** Refers to the techniques used to dispose of data pieces once they have reached their useful life or that must be destroyed for any kind of regulations and safety reasons.
+* **Disposing of information:** Refers to the techniques used to dispose of data pieces once they have reached their useful life or that must be destroyed for any kind of regulations and safety reasons.
 Generally, these techniques have a different level of complexity and information in more or less secure archived, especially in terms of their possible reconstruction.

 ### Policies to be developed
 * **Data Protection Policy** to be developed in this activity, abstracts existing content in the following policies described in standardized reference frames:
 * **Data classification policy:** Defines criteria by which the sensitivity level of the information handled is determined, and strategic lines of management of this information at the proposed sensitivity levels.
-It also usually delineates those responsible for managing and safeguarding this pieces of information worked on in the organization.
+It also usually delineates those responsible for managing and safeguarding this piece of information worked on in the organization.
-* **Data retention policy:** Defines, among other things, the time the organization can keep certain types of sensitive information, how to dispose of it, when it is disincorporated, in which devices, which security practices should be applied to each type of sensitive information, and how sensitive information is processed according to legal regulations and best practices.
+* **Data retention policy:** Defines, among other things, the time the organization can keep certain types of sensitive information, how to dispose of it, when it is removed, in which devices, which security practices should be applied to each type of sensitive information, and how sensitive information is processed according to legal regulations and best practices.
 * **Data access policy:** Defines the pieces of information that can be accessed and manipulated by the different groups of the organization, in order to diminish the possibilities of commitment of the same and to make more efficient the information flow within the processes of the organization.

 #### Guiding questions